What are business travel expenses?

 straight to your inbox

-Business travel is essential across many industries.
-Whether your team is traveling for conferences, client meetings, or scouting new business opportunities, these costs can quickly add up if you’re not careful.
+Whether your team is traveling for conferences, client meetings, or scouting new business opportunities, business travel expenses can quickly add up if you’re not careful.

 What’s considered a business travel expense?